thunderheadone/one-sdk-ios/README.md

 ### Disable automatic outbound link tracking

-By default, the SDK will automatically send an Interaction request to `/one-click` as a url is opened in Safari, `SafariViewController`, `UIWebview` or `WKWebView` to facilitate last click attribution.
+By default, the SDK will automatically send an Interaction request to `/one-click` as a url is opened in Safari, `SafariViewController` or `WKWebView` to facilitate last click attribution.

 To disable this functionality call the `disableAutomaticOutboundLinkTracking` method and pass `true`, as shown below: